jameslittle230/stork/readme.md

 > **Warning**
 >
-> The files at the root of `files.stork-search.net` point directly to the build artifacts from most recent release.
+> The files linked in this demo point directly to the build artifacts from most recent release.
 Linking to these files from your webpage can result in unexpected behavior when a new version is released.
 To pin to a specific release, use URLs in the following the format:
 >
 > `https://files.stork-search.net/releases/v2.0.0/stork.js`
 >